iDevelopper/PBRevealViewController/README.md

 * PBRevealViewController.h
 * PBRevealViewController.m

 PBRevealViewController is also available through [CocoaPods](http://cocoapods.org).
-To install the library to your project, simply copy to clipbooard the the pod command as shown below and paste it in your Podfile:
+To install the library to your project, simply copy to clipbooard the pod command as shown below and paste it in your Podfile:

 ![Image](https://github.com/iDevelopper/PBRevealViewController/blob/master/PBRevealViewController_Cocoa.png)